LemurP/print-and-do/README.md

 Main changes:
 * Methods are not invoked before getting to the specific step
   * Enables each step to perform operations at the correct time
 * Command-line interface for running PADos from start
 * Standalone version without any requirements
+* List all PADos in a directory (beta)

 Inspired by [this blog post](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation) by Dan Slimmon.